skyvers/skyve/docs/architecture.md

     - Test data generation
     - Data store test data seeding.
 - Background UI task
+    - A ViewBackgroundTask is a short-running asynchronous process that can be kicked off via WebContext (no percent complete or interrupt method)
+    - It is applicable to the UI and has access to and the ability to control the conversation caching in its execution via cacheConversation().
+    - It continues to use the Persistence instance from the conversation with all the state as if it was another user gesture - same level 1 cache, same local UI mutations.
+    - It’s execute method takes the current contextual bean and is never null - ie it has UI context.
+    - The persistence is set as async for the thread so that aysnc timeouts are used during its execution similar to Jobs though.
 - Push tech
 - User Agent Sniffing in router
 - JS API and inject